CSP02/The-Bot/README.md

 > The default prefix is "!".

-(same for every Guild/ server will release an update to make it able to change)
+(Prefix is same for every Guild/ server will release an update to make it able to change)

 * It is a discord bot for moderation.